aaronkirkman/surf/README.md

 My build of surf 2.0 with custom patches (and keybindings, in `config.h`).
+JavaScript is disabled by default.
 See [https://surf.suckless.org/](https://surf.suckless.org/) for details.

 To build surf on Debian 10 ("buster"), make sure you clone the `surf-webkit2` branch and install the correct dependencies: